We aim to provide a warm welcome and an enjoyable environment, with excellent facilities for players of all ages and abilities.

 Floodlights are available at all times and are operated by tokens – not money.
 One token costs £1 and buys 20 minutes of time.
 The five light boxes that operate the floodlights on each of the courts are situated in the clubhouse and the tokens feed into them at the right hand side of the box.
 Tokens can be bought from Stuart and Nigel

-The clubhouse has two changing rooms with showers, a disabled toilet, a kitchen and a large social area.
+The clubhouse has two changing rooms, a disabled toilet, a kitchen and a large social area.
 The keys to the courts, the light boxes for the floodlights and the net measuring sticks are kept in the clubhouse.

 Before leaving please ensure that: